ethercis/ethercis/README.md

 Note on building with Maven
 ---
-Locally, you should install the ‘exotic’ libraries required by Maven.
-These jars are located in directory ‘libraries’.
+Locally, you should install the â€˜exoticâ€™ libraries required by Maven.
+These jars are located in directory â€˜librariesâ€™.
 Local installation can be achieved with the following command for example:

 	  mvn org.apache.maven.plugins:maven-install-plugin:2.5.2:install-file
 	      -Dfile=/Development/Dropbox/eCIS_Development/eCIS-LIB/compositionTemplate.jar